Likich/TM_graph/README.md

 The server provides multilingual support.
 It can automatically detect the language of the input text and select the appropriate model (DeepPavlov for Russian or multilingual BERT for other languages).

 ## Code Structure
-Make_graph_from_TM.py: Python script for creating the topic graph.<br>
+- `Make_graph_from_TM.py`: Python script for creating the topic graph.
-TM.py: Contains the code for topic modeling and text analysis.<br>
+- `TM.py`: Contains the code for topic modeling and text analysis.
-app.py: The main server application script.<br>
+- `app.py`: The main server application script.
-Preprocess.py: Supports preprocessing for text analysis.<br>
+- `Preprocess.py`: Supports preprocessing for text analysis.
-lemmatizator_stem.py: Provides lemmatization support.<br>
+- `lemmatizator_stem.py`: Provides lemmatization support.
-static/ and templates/: Contain static files and HTML templates for the web
+- `static/` and `templates/`: Contain static files and HTML templates for the web interface.

+## Docker Support
+The application is fully Dockerized for easy setup and deployment.
+Follow the Docker instructions above to build and run the application inside a Docker container.

 ## Author
 Likich

 Feel free to use and modify this server for your text analysis needs!

-Note: Ensure that you have the required Python libraries installed before running the server.
-You may need to set up additional configurations or install additional resources based on your specific environment and requirements.
+Note: Ensure that Docker is installed and running on your machine before building and running the Docker container.